Richard von Weizsäcker Forum 2020

 “The parties don’t really have answers on which to base a voting decision in two important policy areas: the economy after the Corona pandemic and Germany's role in Europe and the world.
 Here they are either at a loss themselves - or their approaches hardly differ from each other.”
 (Ulf Buermeyer)

 At the conclusion of the Richard von Weizsäcker Forum, Henry Alt-Haaker, Senior Vice President of the Robert Bosch Stiftung, summarized the study trip as follows: “It was a great pleasure to take this trip to the Ruhr area with our Fellows.
 On the one hand, the diverse range of interlocutors provided us with comprehensive insight into the challenges in the region.
-On the other, On the other, the Fellows were able to grow closer and discuss links between their respective work and the region.
+On the other, the Fellows were able to grow closer and discuss links between their respective work and the region.
 The Robert Bosch Academy thrives on exchanges and encounters between its fellows.
 Next year, we hope to be able to welcome again a larger group of fellows – if the pandemic allows.”